oemof/oemof-tabular/docs/usage.rst

 ::

     |-- datapackage
         |-- data
             |-- elements
                 |-- demand.csv
                 |-- generator.csv
                 |-- storage.csv
                 |-- bus.csv
             |-- sequences
         |-- scripts
         |-- datapackage.json

 Inside the datapackage, data is stored in so called resources.
 For a tabular-datapackage, these resources are CSV files.
 Columns of such resources are referred to as *fields*.
 In this sense field names of the resources are equivalent to parameters of the energy system elements and sequences.

 To distinguish elements and sequences these two are stored in sub-directories of the data directory.
 In addition geometrical information can be stored under `data/geometries` in a `.geojson` format.
-To simplifiy the process of creating and processing a datapackage you may also use the funtionalities of the `oemof.tabular.datapackage`
+To simplifiy the process of creating and processing a datapackage you may also use the funtionalities of the :py:mod:`~oemof.tabular.datapackage`

 You can use functions to read and write resources (pandas.DataFrames in python).
 This can also be done for sequences and geometries.